 In addition, the Reciprocity Tables will sometimes (but not always) include specific information on the validity of religious or traditional marriages in different countries.
-For example: As of February 2015, the Tables indicate that, although religious ceremonies are recognized in India (and clerical records might be available), this is not the case in Chile (where religious ceremonies are, nonetheless, frequently performed).
-As a result, when a church in India issues a marriage record, this document may be accepted as sufficient evidence of the validity of a marriage for U.S. immigration purposes.
-But a marriage record issued by a church in Chile will not be accepted unless there is a good explanation why civil records cannot be submitted.
+For example: As of March 2024, the Tables indicate that, although religious ceremonies are recognized in India (and clerical records might be available), this is not the case in Chile (despite the fact that religious ceremonies are frequently performed there).
+As a result, when a church in India issues a marriage record, this document may be accepted by U.S. immigration authorities as sufficient evidence of the validity of a marriage.
+But a marriage record issued by a church in Chile will not be accepted for U.S. immigration purposes, unless the applicants can provide a good explanation for why civil records cannot be submitted.

-When the Reciprocity Tables do not state explicitly whether traditional or religious marriages are legal in a particular country, the next step is to consult the country's marriage laws—an exercise that can be difficult and require the assistance of an attorney.
-For example: Côte d'Ivoire’s reciprocity page does not indicate whether, like its neighbors Ghana and Liberia, it recognizes traditional marriages.
-However, a look at the country’s marriage laws (the text of which may be difficult to find in the U.S.) should reveal that it does not recognize traditional marriages.
+When the Reciprocity Tables do not state explicitly whether traditional or religious marriages are legal in a particular country, the next step is to research the country's marriage laws—an exercise that can be difficult and require the assistance of a local attorney.

-If you think your religious or traditional marriage ceremony had no legal effect in the country where it was performed, then your main remaining option for marriage-based admission to the U.S. would be to obtain a new marriage – this time making sure that you comply with local laws.
+If you think your religious or traditional marriage ceremony had no legal effect in the country where it was performed, then your main remaining option for marriage-based admission to the U.S. would be to hold a new marriage ceremony, this time making sure that it complies with local laws.
 However, especially if that option seems impractical, you should still consider hiring an immigration attorney to explore possible alternatives, based either on humanitarian arguments or new developments in U.S. law or policy.